linkerd/linkerd-examples/gob/README.md

 _web_ may call both _word_ and _gen_ to satisfy a request.

-_word_ and _gen_ implement RPC-ish interfaces with HTTP and JSON.
+_word_ and _gen_ implement protobuf over gRPC.

-All three services are implemented in Go with no shared code.
+All three services are implemented in Go with no shared code (except the generated proto file).
 They may be built and run independently.

 ### Running locally ###